daniel-vainsencher/haskell-multi-armed-bandits/writeup.md

 the program; posing a less deep problem, it can be solved closer to optimality, and the necessary feedback is obtained at no additional cost.
-The improved definition is used wherever the name is referenced originally and not inlined.
+The improved definition is used wherever the name is referenced and not inlined.
 The remainder of the program is now simplified with respect to the fixed unfolding; if a reference to the variable is inlined, it is the unfolding that replaces it.
-To the extent that this occurs, optimizing the remainder of the program will still include decisions about the variable; however the decisions about the definition itself do not contribute to the depth of the remaining problem.
+To the extent that this occurs, optimizing the remainder of the program will still include decisions about simplifying the variables right hand side; however the decisions about simplifying the definition itself do not contribute to the depth of the remaining problem.